darrenjw/python-smfsb/README.md

 ```python
 m = smfsb.file2Spn("myModel.xml")
 ```
-Note that if you are working with SBML model in Python using [libsbml](https://pypi.org/project/python-libsbml/), then there is also a function `model2Spn` which takes a libsbml model object.
+Note that if you are working with SBML models in Python using [libsbml](https://pypi.org/project/python-libsbml/), then there is also a function `model2Spn` which takes a libsbml model object.

 To read and parse an SBML-shorthand model, use
 ```python